Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 An aerial view showcasing Hong Kong's infrastructure, with high-rise buildings alongside complex roadways and traffic movement.

-If your goal is to experience authentic, traditional Hong Kong, then you should base yourself in Sheung Wan, a very charming area right near Central and 8.5 km (approx. 5 miles) North-West from Tsim Sha Tsui.
+If your goal is to experience authentic, traditional Hong Kong, then you should base yourself in Sheung Wan, a very charming area right near Central and 8.5 km (approx. 5 miles) north-west of Tsim Sha Tsui.

 Considered one of the coolest neighborhood choices in Hong Kong, Sheung Wan is the place where you can see how the city looked many years ago and experience many amazing things in one place: great restaurants, art galleries, Colonial architecture, traditional local shops, and a great location close to plenty of nightlife options.

-Some of the best things to visit while you’re here include the Western Market (map), an Edwardian-style market that also features a ballroom, the Museum of Medical Sciences, and Man Mo Temple (map).
+Some of the best things to visit while you’re here include the Western Market (map), an Edwardian-style market with a ballroom, the Museum of Medical Sciences, and Man Mo Temple (map).

 In Sheung Wan, you’ll also find the Dr Sun Yat-sen Museum, dedicated to the first president of the Republic of China.
-If you want to learn more about this aspect of Chinese history, besides visiting the museum, I suggest you take the time to walk the Sun Yat-sen Historical Trail, which commemorates the life and achievements of Dr Sun Yat-sen.
+If you want to learn more about this aspect of Chinese history, I suggest you take the time to walk the Sun Yat-sen Historical Trail, which commemorates the life and achievements of Dr Sun Yat-sen, and visit the museum.

 Hollywood Road is another must-visit in the Sheung Wan neighborhood; this is one of the first roads in Hong Kong, paved during the British rule of the city.
 Here, you’ll discover plenty of shops and art galleries that sell contemporary art.